De Havilland Giant Moth: Australia and New Guinea

 to the purchaser, Airgold Ltd. After repairs, it was bought by Les Holden in 1928 for his charter service, based in Mascot, New South Wales.
 He christened her Canberra.
-Already a World War I flying ace, he (and Canberra) would be in the news the next year.
+A World War I flying ace, he (and Canberra) would be in the news the next year.

 In 1929, Australian aviation pioneers Charles Kingsford Smith and Charles Ulm set out on a Fokker F.VII trimotor monoplane named Southern Cross from Sydney for England.
 When radio contact was lost, a search was organised.
 In April 1929, Australian National Airways or the Sydney Citizens' Relief Committee engaged Holden to join the search.
 Simply getting to the area was difficult.
 Before the flight from Sydney to Wyndham, an extra 70-gallon petrol tank and a radio were installed.
 Even with the additional tank, Holden had to stop and find petrol and oil along the way.
 On 4 or 5 April 1929, Holden, Aero Club ground engineer F. R. Mitchell, Dr. G. R. Hamilton and wireless operator L. S. W. Stannage set out aboard Canberra.
-According to one newspaper article, Holden flew a total of 9000 miles (14,500 km) and was in the air for 100 hours, before spotting the missing aircraft on a mud flat near the Gleneig River.
+According to one newspaper article, Holden flew a total of 9000 miles (14,500 km) and was in the air for 100 hours, before spotting the missing aircraft on a mud flat near the Glenelg River.
 The crew of Southern Cross were rescued, though two other searchers lost their lives.

 QANTAS acquired two Giant Moths, Apollo (G-AUJB) and Diana (G-AUJC), in April and May 1929, respectively.
 They were the first QANTAS aircraft equipped with toilets.
 The airline took them out of service in 1935 because the Bristol Jupiter XI engines were unreliable.
 Apollo was sold that year and crashed near Mubo, New Guinea, on 9 May 1938.